Italian Island Summer (Wish I Bought a Camera Before Traveling)

 Everything about summer in the Italian islands feels right.

-It’s a long ass travel day to get here: two flights, one boat, and a taxi ride later and I arrive at my island house, tucked away down an alley, at 9:30 at night (I left EWR at 8:30pm the day before) and you know what?
+It’s a long ass travel day to get here: two flights, one boat, and a taxi ride later and I arrive at my the house, tucked away down an alley, at 9:30 at night (I left EWR at 8:30pm the day before) and you know what?

 It’s all worth it.